junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You got quite some new friends these years," John comments.

-"Wouldn't have made it all the way out till now without them," Dean answers with controlled voice.
+"Wouldn't have made it all the way out till now without them," Dean answers with a controlled voice.

 Mary puts a hand on his shoulder, but her translucent hand goes directly past his body.
 Mary sighs, taking her hand back.
 "I'm so sorry, Dean.
 Sam.
 I can't imagine how much you've been through."

 Sam laughs bitterly.
 "It's okay, Mom."

-Mary carries on asking them about all those difficult years, asking about every small details of pain and agony they try to wave off, looking at them with pained, sad eyes.
-Sam is the one does the most of the talking -- they have about two to three hours to kill anyway.
+Mary carries on asking them about all those difficult years, asking about every small detail of pain and agony they try to wave off, looking at them with pained, sad eyes.
+Sam is the one who does the most of the talking -- they have about two to three hours to kill anyway.
 John listens mutedly.

 When Sam starts talking about last year when Cas was going to let Lucifer possess him, Dean cuts in sharply, "Sam, shut up!"